 Cyber criminals continue to evolve their operations, seeking more effective ways to exploit and monetize the information they steal from organizations.
 Large data dumps provide such an avenue as the data harvested can be leveraged to exploit other online accounts that the victims have, potentially providing criminals other areas to further abuse for their illicit economic endeavors.
-A recent report by a security vendor revealed that the five most common items for sale in the cyber crime underground include stolen generic credentials, stolen identities complete with passport and/or financial information, intellectual property, supply chain threats, and hacking tools.
+A recent report by a security vendor revealed that the five most common items for sale in the cyber crime underground include stolen generic credentials, stolen identities complete with passport and/or financial information, intellectual property, supply chain threats, and Hacking: The using of a computer and/or program in order to gain unauthorized access to data in a computer, system or network.
+LookingGlass Cyber (n) - not the axe swinging you’re thinking of.
+This type of hacking is unauthorized access to another computer, or system. tools.

 To a cyber criminal, every bit of data provides the potential to make money.
 It’s not just account information that’s important, but also seemingly innocuous information such as your middle name or model of your first car, could be leveraged for compromises.
 In this regard, data dumps provide a wealth of information from which an innovative criminal can continue to reap benefits.